Find out about recent Victorian Energy Upgrades Program changes and what's coming up.

-The Victorian Energy Upgrade Program is the state’s largest energy efficiency program and a key measure in Victoria’s Climate Change Strategy.
+The Victorian Energy Upgrade (VEU) Program is the state’s largest energy efficiency program and a key measure in Victoria’s Climate Change Strategy.

 Encouraging investment and employment in the energy efficiency sector is an objective of the program – certainty in the program is a key to achieving this.

-- monthly publication of information in relation to the Victorian Energy Efficiency Certificate (VEEC) market
+monthly publication of information in relation to the Victorian Energy Efficiency Certificate (VEEC) market

-- quarterly publication of information on the pipeline of new and revised activities for the VEU program.
+quarterly publication of information on the pipeline of new and revised activities for the VEU program.

 This market information will be updated every month.
-Last update 3 January 2023.
+Last update 12 October 2023.

-- 63 active accredited providers (a decrease of 2% from 12 months ago)
+57 active accredited providers (a decrease of 8% from 6 months ago)

 VEEC supply and spot price

-Graph showing historic VEEC price between 2009 and 2022, mapped against the excess supply of VEECs against VEU targets for each year.
+Graph showing historic VEEC price between 2019 and 2023, mapped against the excess supply of VEECs against VEU targets for each year.

-VEEC creation by activity type
+VEEC registration by activity type

-Graph showing number of registered VEECs between January 2021 and December 2022.
+Graph showing number of registered VEECs between August 2021 and September 2023.

 This information will be updated on a quarterly basis.
-Last update 23/12/2022
+Last update 14 September 2023.

 Please note that these timeframes are indicative only and are subject to change.
 Stakeholders are advised not to make any commercial decisions based on future timeframes.